BostonUniversitySeniorDesign/Team-24-tethered-drone/README.md

 2. Execute the RunXPlaneAddOn_ManualMode.bat file
 3. Follow prompts on resulting command
 4. Manually fly the drone simulation with either mouse or joystick
+5. Hit ctrl+c on python file command prompt as necessary

 The automatic mode has a script control and fly the drone in the simulation.
 **Automatic Mode**